 “Success: It’s not how much money you’ve made: it’s who you are becoming.”

 I recently attended a seminar where a very wise facilitator made the foregoing statement.
-She was referring to sales people who judge themselves by their visible success, pills such as sales and/or commissions, viagra order money in the bank, or points earned toward a reward trip offered by the company.
+She was referring to sales people who judge themselves by their visible success, such as sales and/or commissions, money in the bank, or points earned toward a reward trip offered by the company.
 As she wisely pointed out, exterior validations are not the only valid metric of success.